aregsar/aregsarblog/blog/2019/installing-laravel-valet-on-macOS/index.md

 On macOS uses Homebrew to install nginx and dnsmasq

 #setup websites

-Go to laravel projects directory where we creat new laravel projects
+Go to any directory where our laravel project directories reside and run:

-Run:
 `valet park`

-~/.config/valet/Sites
+This will serve any project using the URI `<projectname>.test` in the web browser